tap349/tap349.github.io/_posts/2017-07-04-react-native-troubleshooting.md

 **solution**

-use yarn instead of npm:
+use yarn instead of npm (somehow it managed to install all required dependencies):

 ```sh
 $ rm package-lock.json